Cars

 Chris Pickup's car

-#50 sprays the dirt (or is that tyre smoke?) at Bradford;
+#50 sprays the dirt at Bradford;

 Young photo]

-The tidy car of the late Don
+The #321 car of the late Don

 the nickname of "One-Two-Three-Gone" by some announcers